 Although not observed in clinical trials of rivastigmine, drugs that increase cholinergic activity may cause urinary obstruction.

-Like other drugs that increase cholinergic activity, Exelon Patch should be used with care in patients with a history of asthma or obstructive pulmonary disease.
+Drugs that increase cholinergic activity, including EXELON PATCH should be used with care in patients with a history of asthma or obstructive pulmonary disease.

 Patient Counseling Information